finnfassnacht/blog/README.md

 ```

 #### Using the Web UI
-To set up IBM Code Engine using the Web UI, follow these steps:
+To use the Web UI, follow these steps:
 1. Go to  [Code Engine](https://cloud.ibm.com/codeengine/overview)
 2. Log in

-Once you have set up IBM Code Engine, you can proceed to deploy your simple HTTP server.
-In the next section, let's look at some sample code for your HTTP server in Python, Node.js and Go.
+You can now proceed to deploy your simple HTTP server.
+In the next section, let's look at the sample code for your HTTP server in Python, Node.js and Go.

 ## Sample code

 The following sample code will start a server on port 8080 and set up a simple GET route that serves a "Hello World" message.
-The beauty of using IBM Code Engine is that you don't need any specific modules or configurations.
-If the code runs successfully on your localhost at port 8080, it will most likely run on Code Engine without any modifications.
+The beauty of using Code Engine is that you don't need any specific modules or configurations.
+If the code runs successfully on your localhost at port 8080, it will run on Code Engine without any modifications.

 **Nodejs app with Express.js**